MoneyLego/cosmos.network/content/articles/what-is-the-atom-staking-process.md

 ---
 index: 6
 title: What is the ATOM Staking Process?
-description: Obtain ATOMs and delegate their ATOMs to one or more [validators] of their choice using a [Wallet].
+description: Obtain ATOM and delegate their ATOM to one or more [validators] of their choice using a [Wallet].
 alt: Article 10
 author:
   name: SAMUEL L. IPSUM